adhithinm/cse15l-lab-reports/index.md

 </details>

 `path to a file`
 Not possible.
 It will just list the file.
+Even though this command runs with a file name, it just returns the file name, and doesn't do anything, which is an error.

 <details>
 <summary> Image </summary>